THE SECRETS OF THE FBI

-I don’t know how the author Ronald Kessler does it, convincing some FBI agents to sing like canaries....reads like a spy novel. —Washington Independent Review of Books
+I don’t know how the author Ronald Kessler does it, convincing some FBI agents to sing like canaries....reads like a spy novel.—Washington Independent Review of Books

 It seems unlikely that any investigative reporter can match Ronald Kessler’s credentials for unmasking FBI secrets: The revelations in his book The FBI: Inside the World's Most Powerful Law Enforcement Agency rocked the agency and led to the dismissal of Director William S. Sessions.
-In his latest project, the longtime Washington Post journalist not only provides the inside stories of how these stealthy operatives track down spies and terrorists; he also reveals celebrity secrets that the FBI have exposed in their investigations. —Barnes and Noble
+In his latest project, the longtime Washington Post journalist not only provides the inside stories of how these stealthy operatives track down spies and terrorists; he also reveals celebrity secrets that the FBI has exposed in their investigations.—Barnes and Noble

 IN THE PRESIDENT'S SECRET SERVICE